To ensure all students are treated fairly and consistently, the Creighton University School of Law has various policies and procedures in place.

 Creighton is a smoke-free University and the School of Law is a smoke-free building.
 Smoking is NOT permitted inside the building or outside on campus grounds.

-It is the policy of the University to provide equal employment and educational opportunities to faculty, employees, students and applicants for such opportunities without regard to race, color, religion, sex, national origin, age, handicap or disability, marital status, citizenship, sexual orientation, maternity and lactation status, status as a Vietnam-era, special, disabled, or other veteran who served on active duty during a war, campaign, or exhibition for which a campaign badge has been authorized in accordance with applicable federal law.
+It is the policy of Creighton University School of Law to provide equal employment and educational opportunities to faculty, employees, students and applicants for such opportunities without regard to race, color, religion, sex, national origin, age, handicap or disability, marital status, citizenship, sexual orientation, maternity and lactation status, status as a Vietnam-era, special, disabled, or other veteran who served on active duty during a war, campaign, or exhibition for which a campaign badge has been authorized in accordance with applicable federal law.
 In addition, it is the policy of the University to comply with applicable state statutes and local ordinances governing nondiscrimination in employment and educational activities.
 For more information, see harassment-discrimination.pdf

 It is the policy of Creighton University to ensure that no qualified person shall, solely by reason of disability, be denied access to, participation in, or the benefits of, any program or activity operated by Creighton University.
 Each qualified person who gives the appropriate notice shall receive the reasonable accommodations needed to ensure equal access to education opportunities, programs, and activities in the most integrated setting appropriate.

 Law students with disabilities who require accommodations must make those needs known, in writing, to: